Active Directory

 Is Auto-Discovered By: Windows Server Inspector

-Can Auto-Discover: Windows Server Inspector
+Can Auto-Discover: N/A

 Parent/Child Type Inspector: No